CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Password at Boot Device List</summary>

+Whether the system prompts for the Security password.

-If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.<br>
+?> If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.

-One of 2 Possible options:
+Possible options:

-1. On - system will prompt for the Security password.
+1. On
 2.	**Off** - system will proceed without any user action required.
 Default.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |